RaoOfPhysics/phd-starter-kit/index.md

 If you plan on using Markdown, I recommend using [Atom](https://atom.io/) or [Brackets](http://brackets.io/) as your text editor.
 I've used the former and love many things about it, including its customisability as well as [GitHub](#github) integration.
 I use the "[Zen](https://atom.io/packages/zen)" plugin for Atom, which, along with the full-screen mode of OS X, makes for perfect distraction-free writing.
+If you are going to use [R](#R) for your analysis, you should look into using [RStudio](https://www.rstudio.com/), which comes with a built-in authoring tool allowing you to compose entire papers or presentations (and much more) in [Markdown with embedded R code for auto-generating your plots and tables](http://rmarkdown.rstudio.com/).

 Meta aside: I've [written this post offline using Markdown](https://raw.githubusercontent.com/RaoOfPhysics/phd-starter-kit/gh-pages/index.md), albeit with some tags and code that are specific to the Markdown interpreter for this website.